 Civil complaints and lawsuits pertaining to personal injury constantly overload the dockets of courtrooms across the United States.
 Law firms that specialize in personal injury claims are part of a billion-dollar industry that produces tons of statistics, but this wealth of information is not exactly conducive to calculating average settlement amounts.

 The problem with discussing or attempting to come up with an approximate personal injury settlement amount is the diversity of cases and the vast number of unique considerations that pertain to each situation.
-Plaintiffs who shop around for law firms to handle their cases often come away with sharply different estimates of the amounts that they can potentially receive as part of a settlement or jury award.
+Plaintiffs who shop around for law firms to handle their cases often come away with sharply different estimates of the amounts that they can potentially receive as part of:

 How Damages and Injuries Are Assessed